fastrgv/RufasCube/README.md

 ### hint #2
 You may find it easier to focus your attention on the 2D representation at the side of the screen.

-### hint #3
-After a shuffle, the #steps to unshuffle shows at bottom of screen.
-At this point you can press the (=)-key to see the #steps to the live solver solution.
-If unshuffling is quicker, then press the (u)-key to unshuffle;  otherwise continue pressing the (=)-key to step towards the solution.
-Note that, unlike the de-shuffler, the true solver can be used at any time.

 ## Running seven(2x2x2), differences: